vimona3ds/diverge-3/docs/development_diary.md

 - ✅ Scheduler service finalization
 - ✅ Unit testing setup with Jest and ts-jest
 - ✅ Initial unit tests for Engine and NodeProcessor classes
+- ✅ Unit tests for ErrorHandler
+- ✅ Unit tests for MemoryMonitor
+- ✅ Unit tests for Profiler
+- ✅ Unit tests for AssetManager and Scheduler services

 **In Progress:**
-- 🔄 Completing unit tests for all Core Engine components
+- 🔄 Integration tests for Engine with all systems

 **Next Steps:**
-- ❌ Unit tests for ErrorHandler
-- ❌ Unit tests for MemoryMonitor
-- ❌ Unit tests for Profiler
-- ❌ Unit tests for AssetManager and Scheduler services
 - ❌ Integration tests for Engine with all systems

 **Notes:**